-Student will also be expected to undertake private study as an important learning method within the programme.
-This will normally involve reading to explore the breadth and depth of the syllabus, preparation of tutorial/seminar work, preparation of coursework, case study submissions and preparation of major projects.
-The use of the RAU's e-library is very important for the effective use of private study time.
-Guidance in private study will be given by the post-doctoral teaching fellows.
+The use of the RAU's e-library is very important for the effective use of independent study time.
+Students will also be expected to undertake independent study which will normally involve reading to explore the breadth and depth of the syllabus, preparation of tutorial/seminar work, preparation of coursework/assignments, case study submissions and preparation of major projects.